Joel-Butler/wiki-js-replica/Platform/osm.md

 With some modifications to the helm scripts and deployments I managed to get what appears to be working deployment up annd running.
 Testing this caused some additional challenges I'm yet to work out though.

-## Step 3 - Testing the OSM deployment with a mock mesh.
+## Step 3 - Testing OSM with a small mesh.